membraneframework/membrane_demo/simple_element/README.md

 # Membrane simple element demo

-This demo shows how to create a simple element and plug it into a pipeline.
+This demo shows how to create a simple Membrane element and plug it into a pipeline.
-The pipeline is taken from the `simple_pipeline` demo.

 ## Prerequisites